Auto Accidents in Oregon

 - Take photos of the vehicles with your cell phone prior to moving them.

-- Document names, addresses, telephone numbers driver’s license numbers, license plate numbers of persons involved.
+- Document names, addresses, telephone numbers, driver license numbers, and license plate numbers of persons involved.

 - Obtain contact information including names, addresses and phone numbers for any witnesses.